2017 1

 2016 L’Esprit de Chevalier – very aromatic, acacia flower and pear, green apple, zesty, persistently fruity finish.
 91p.

-2016 Lespault Martillac white - powerful, lot of acacia flower and green apple, splendid acidity and long finish.
+2016 Lespault Martillac white - powerful, lot of acacia flower and green apple, splendid acidity, and long finish.
 91p.

-2016 Domaine de Chevalier white - as always refined and sophisticated, with excellent acidity, complexity and structure.
+2016 Domaine de Chevalier white - as always refined and sophisticated, with excellent acidity, complexity, and structure.
 95-96p.

 2016 Suau (Sauternes) - Olivier Bernard rented this property in Sauternes in 2015 for 18 years rent.
-Pineapple, fine sweetness and acidity.
+Pineapple, fine sweetness, and acidity.
 Elegant and well-made.
 92p.

 During dinner, we tasted 10+ wines, four white 1987s (D.d Chevalier, Laville Haut Brion, H.Brion and Montrachet from Maison L.Latour), Mouton Rothschild 1937, D.d.Chevalier 1957 (magnum), Weinert 1977 (Argentina), Far Niente 1997 from Napa, Rivesaltes 1927, Porto Vintage Martinez 1927 and three sweet Bordeaux wines in vintage 1937, Coutet, Giraud and Rayne Vigneau.
-Mouton Rothschild 1937 was remarkable, noble, distinguished and truffy.
+Mouton Rothschild 1937 was remarkable, noble, distinguished, and truffy.
 Great elegance and finesse.
 97p.
 Rayne Vigneau 1937 was rich, very much alive, and had excellent sweetness and acidity.
 95p.
-Coutet 1937 had great acidity and intensity of well-matured botrytized flavours and was still alive and kicking.
+Coutet 1937 had great acidity and intensity of well-matured botrytized flavors and was still alive and kicking.
 94p.
 Both were very impressive for an age of 80 years!

 2017 72017 13

-Dinner at D.d.Chevalier - left Mouton Rothschild 1937, right three sweet 1937s, Coutet, Guiraud and Rayne Vigneau.
+Dinner at D.d.Chevalier - left Mouton Rothschild 1937, right three sweet 1937s, Coutet, Guiraud, and Rayne Vigneau.

 -----